 Is Your Marriage Actually Over?

 Have your sensations lessened or are you feeling powerless over an issue in the marital relationship and due to this, there is a lack of mental closeness.
-If there are still feelings of love, and loving, then you should deal with the relationship in a more positive manner prior to deciding to get an all out divorce.
+If there are still feelings of love, and loving, then you should deal with the relationship in a more positive manner prior to deciding to get an all-out divorce.

 You don’t want to get caught up in the emotions of a divorce and then figure out that you’ve slipped up.
 Couples collaborate for the good of the relationship.
-Both people need to either dedicate to altering the dynamics of the relationship or part ways.
+Both people need to either dedicate themselves to altering the dynamics of the relationship or part ways.
 If there is any love left, seeking couples therapy will mean not suffering from feelings of loss after an unneeded divorce.
-If you and your partner are just two people defending their own needs, then a divorce might be appropriate and everyone will be better off.
+If you and your partner are just two people defending their own needs, then divorce might be appropriate and everyone will be better off.

 Are You Just Making Empty Threats?

 When people are frustrated or angry, they can turn to unusual strategies to get what they desire.
-Do not make this error with a threat of divorce.
-It is legal action after all, which means the implications are broader and more harmful than may be intended.
+Do not make this error with the threat of divorce.
+It is a legal action after all, which means the implications are broader and more harmful than may be intended.
 Be careful of this when considering divorce!